synaptics-astra/doc/quickstart/hw_setup.rst

 design incorporates swappable core compute modules, a common I/O board, and daughter cards for connectivity, debug, and flexible I/O options.
-This page lists the simple steps to power on and boot up the system and applies to all SL-Series core modules: SL1680, SL1640, and SL1620.
+This page lists the simple steps to power on and boot up the system and applies to all SL-Series core modules: SL2619.

 .. figure:: ./media/connections.png
     :width: 6.5in